Edouard127/reddit-placebot-2023/README.md

 ## How to use
+You need to download the Tor expert bundle from https://www.torproject.org/download/tor/

+FOR WINDOWS USERS: You need to add the tor.exe to your PATH, you can do that by following this tutorial: https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/

-You need to download the Tor expert bundle from https://www.torproject.org/download/tor/ If you wish to build, the project, click [here to get the build tutorial](#how-to-build)
+If you wish to build, the project, click [here to get the build tutorial](#how-to-build)

 Then you need to either [build the project](#how-to-build), or download the latest build from the actions tab, click on the first action and go to the artifacts.